keredson/rejoinder/README.md

 ## Install

-**SOON:** Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/rejoinder/ppkljbmmakhcdfgokefgmologajbdima) and click "Add to Chrome".
+Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/rejoinder/ppkljbmmakhcdfgokefgmologajbdima) and click "Add to Chrome".

-*Link is not live yet pending extension review.
-Follow [Install Extension Locally](DEV_README.md#install-extension-locally) instructions to get a preview.*

 ## How To Use